Mukul2000/Mukul2000/README.md

 - 👋 Hi, I’m Mukul,
-- 👀 I’m a Backend developer, though I can work on the frontend as well.
+- 👀 I’m a Fullstack developer with a subtle love for backend.
 - 📫 Reach me at mukulkumar627@gmail.com

 <!---